 The University encourages all students to start, join, and participate in student organizations.
-Officially recognized student organizations including the Psychology Club, Pre-Med Club, and Joseph Story Pre-Law Society.
-To learn more about starting a student organization, contact Student Services.
+Officially recognized student organizations have included the Psychology Club, Pre-Med Club, Pre-Law Society, and International Student Association.
+To learn more about starting a student organization, contact Student Development.